Wianamatta Group: Geology

 Exposed sediments on Prospect Highway, Pemulwuy.

-The Wianamatta Group is the youngest geological layer member of the Sydney Basin, and therefore lies at the highest point as the highest layer member.
-It was deposited in connection with a large river delta, which shifted over time from west to east.
-This is evidenced by the sequence of strata, which clearly show the transition from marine deposits in front of the delta to deposits on land: Ashfield shale was formed from clayey marine sediments.
+From an engineering perspective, the rocks, residual soils, and transported weathered debris of the Wianamatta Group are as significant as those of the Sydney Sandstone.
+The Wianamatta Group underlies much of western Sydney, extending from south of Campbelltown to Windsor, which is approximately 60 km north), and eastwards through Liverpool, Parramatta, Ashfield, and into the southern part of the central business district (including Sydney University and Central Station).
+It also forms the ridges along which the Pacific Highway runs from North Sydney through St Leonards, Chatswood, and Hornsby, as well as high ground in areas such as Eastwood, Pennant Hills, and Castle Hill.
+The thickest recorded section is 304 m, observed in a borehole at Razorback Mountain, roughly 15 km southwest of Campbelltown.
+The sequence of strata clearly show the transition from marine deposits in front of the delta to deposits on land: Ashfield shale was formed from clayey marine sediments.
 The subsequent Minchinbury Sandstone emerged from beach - Nehrungs Islands.
 The Bringelly shale became alluvial in a marshy plain deposited on the delta, meandered through the rivers, and deposited sand at various locations, each of which was narrowly defined, which later solidified into sandstone.